-- 17.1 "A boat that may have broken a rule of Part 2 while racing may take a penalty: - (a) At the time of the incident, by taking a Two-Turns Penalty (as per RRS 44.1), OR a one turn penalty (as per RRS 31) OR

-- (b) By taking a 20% Scoring Penalty in compliance with RRS 44.3 (and as calculated in Instruction below), OR - (c) After racing but before the start of a protest hearing involving the incident, by taking a 40% Scoring Penalty.
-However, if the boat caused injury or serious damage or gained a significant advantage by her breach, her penalty shall be to retire. - 17.2 A boat's penalty score shall be the whole number of boats (rounding 0.5 upward) nearest to 20% (or 40% for RAF) of the number of boats entered, except that she shall not be scored worse than DNF.
+- 17.1 "A boat that may have broken a rule of Part 2 while racing may take a penalty: - (a) At the time of the incident, by taking a Two-Turns Penalty (as per RRS 44.1), OR a one turn penalty (as per RRS 31) OR - (b) By taking a 20% Scoring Penalty in compliance with RRS 44.3 (and as calculated in Instruction below), OR - (c) After racing but before the start of a protest hearing involving the incident, by taking a 30% Scoring Penalty.
+A boat takes a post race penanlty by delivering a written statement to www.officers@discsailing.org, or by notifying the protest committee.
+However, if the boat caused injury or serious damage or gained a significant advantage by her breach, her penalty shall be to retire.
+This modifies RRS V2 - 17.2 A boat's penalty score shall be the whole number of boats (rounding 0.5 upward) nearest to 20% (or 30% for RAF) of the number of boats entered, except that she shall not be scored worse than DNF.
 The scores of other boats shall not be changed.
 Therefore, two boats may receive the same score.
 This modifies RRS 44.3 - 17.3 Contact with Race Committee boat.
 If a boat makes contact with any Race Committee boat her penalty shall be to retire.
-This changes RRS 44.1,44.2, and 44.3. - 19.
+This modifies RRS 44.1,44.2, and 44.3. - 20.
 Protests Protests must be made in accordance with the current Racing Rues of Sailing to be considered a "Valid Protest".
-The Race Committee boat must be notified of the intent to protest as soon as possible after finishing, and the protest must be filed with the Standing Race Committee in person or by email at officers@discsailing.org by 2200 the evening of the race.
-A time will then be set for the hearing. - 20.
+The Race Committee boat must be notified of the intent to protest as soon as possible after finishing, and the protest must be filed with the Standing Race Committee in person or by email at officers@discsailing.org by 2300 the evening of the race.
+A time will then be set for the hearing. - 21.
 Scoring - The Spinnaker and Non-spinnaker fleets may be split after all registrations are received.
-The PHRF splits are TBD after registration, Dinghy fleets may be spilt accordingly based on registrations.
+The PHRF splits are TBD after registration, Dinghy fleets may be split accordingly based on registrations.